 Now what to do with your bounty?
 This jelly is perfect for cooking with.
 Think sweet and sour all in one container.
 A recipe calls for honey, try adding this jelly instead.
 Or it calls for vinegar, ditto.
 Or even barbecue sauce, try swapping this in.

 My favourite is pork chops.
 I spread this jelly and mustard on a pork chop and sauté.
 Toss in some chopped mushrooms and walnuts, and you have a simple and absolutely delicious dish.
 (For vegetarians, try this with a veggie burger instead.)

-Both our currant shrubs had a good prune this year.
+Both our currant shrubs had a good prune this past winter.
 I think our red currant bush is quite old.
 It certainly was straggly, with lots of dead wood.
 It still isn’t a hundred percent back to full growth, but hopefully with more care it will find itself in direct competition with our Champagne shrub for production.

-I had planted a black currant shrub up by the duck enclosure our first summer here, but sadly it appears not to be the best place for it.
-It sent out about 2 green leaves this year, which something ate.
-The plan is to transplant down into the veg garden, to be with the other currants.
+I had planted a black currant shrub up by the duck enclosure our first summer here, but sadly it was not the best place for it.
+It sent out about 2 green leaves its first year, which something ate.
+Then it died.
+The plan is to buy another and plant it down with the other currants.
 But first we have to dig out a hazelnut bush/shrub/scraggly thingy that doesn’t grow nuts.
 That’s going to take a bit of work.

 In harvesting our currants this year, I had a lot of help from Gabby, one of pet ducks who is imprinted on me.
 Turns out he too is a fan of Champagne currants in particular.